Skip to content

 How CodeKeeper Works

-CodeKeepers use a clever pattern to prevent trimming while avoiding runtime overhead:
+CodeKeepers use a dead-branch pattern to prevent trimming while avoiding runtime overhead:

 cs